 Brooklyn Botanic Garden is a beautiful 50-acre garden with a Japanese hill-and-pond garden as the centerpiece.
 It even has a teahouse and Shinto shrine.
 The garden also has an Elizabethan-style ‘knot’ herb garden and one of North America’s largest rose collections.
 It is the perfect place for a little peace and quiet in a roaring city.

 The garden hosts an annual Japanese festival in late April and early May, the time when the park is glowing with cherry blossoms.
 The garden contains conservatory houses that have the largest collection of Bonsai in America and rare rainforest trees.

 Based on Coney Island and named after the original park, Luna Park is an amusement park full of thrilling rides and sandy beaches.
 It’s a very popular summer destination and one of NYC’s largest attractions.
-Here you’ll find family-friendly rides, a scream zone, go-kart track, the very popular Coney Island ‘Funny Face’ Tickler Ride and the historic Cyclone Roller Coaster.
+Here you’ll find family-friendly rides, a scream zone, a go-kart track, the very popular Coney Island ‘Funny Face’ Tickler Ride, and the historic Cyclone Roller Coaster.

 Besides a vast array of fun rides, you can find Nathan’s Famous where you can get beer and snacks.
 Throughout the summer, the park hosts fireworks every Friday night.

 Brooklyn Academy of Music

 The Brooklyn Academy of Music, unlike its name, is a multi-arts center.
 The place also hosts film, opera, and performance art.
 The academy is Brooklyn’s oldest and leading cultural venue.
 Performers like Anna Pavlova, Pablo Casals, and Sergei Rachmaninoff have graced this place.
 BAM hosts multiple shows a day.